CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

  **SDD_Screeshot4_5**

 The keys/file names will be displayed in the Activity Log with the following message:

-_Key pais has been generated, our private key will be aoutoloaded the next time you will launch this tool:
+_Key pair has been generated, your private key will be auto-loaded the next time you will launch this tool:
 Private key: name_surname.crypt4gh.key
 Public key: name_surname.crypt4gh.pub
 All the fields must be filled before file encryption will be started_

 The keys will be generated and saved in the the same folder in which the Application was downloaded.

- **SDD_Screeshot6**
+ **SDD_Screeshot6_7**

 !!!
 Note
 If you loose or forget the password you will be unable to decrypt the files.